AntonSol919/linkspace/homepage/why.md

 # Why?

 This protocol came to be for two reasons.
-I found it overly complicated (oppose to simple - not easy) to build multiuser systems.
+I found it overly complicated (oppose to simple - not easy) to build multi-participant systems.

 A project starts and ends with a vision for what the user should experience and do.
 That's difficult enough.
 Instead, development also has to deal with managing a server, networking, identity, and access.